 Every year the Irish Whale and Dolphin Group hosts an all-Ireland shore base whale watching event called Whale Watch Ireland.
 The coordinated event happens at 20 headlands around the island of Ireland, so there’s bound to be one within striking distance wherever you are on the island.
 The event helps to raise awareness of whales and dolphins in Ireland, and give you a chance to give whale watching a try with advice and tips from experienced whale watchers and IWDG personnel.

-Whale Watch Ireland usually takes place on the third Saturday in August — for full details see the IWDG events page.
+In 2024, Whale Watch Ireland takes place during Biodiversity Week on Saturday 18th May — for full details see the IWDG events page.

-Our Ireland’s Wildlife Tours and Discover Wildlife Exeriences based on the West Cork coast usually include shore-based and boat-based whale watching — check out our range of Tours and Experiences through the above links, or get in touch to find out more.
+Our Discover Wildlife Exeriences based on the West Cork coast usually include shore-based and boat-based whale watching — check out the link above for more information and to book.